tjpeden/express-resource-new/Readme.md

       /* ... */
     };

-"What if I want to create a resource on the root path or change the id variable name?" express-resource-new handles that by allowing you to set an `options` property on the controller object like so:
+"What if I want to create a resource on the root path or change the id variable name or define middleware on specific actions?" express-resource-new handles that by allowing you to set an `options` property on the controller object like so:

     module.exports = {
       options: {
         root: true, // Creates resource on the root path (overrides name)
         name: 'posts', // Overrides module name (folder name)
-        id: 'id' // Overrides the default id from singular form of `name` },
+        id: 'id', // Overrides the default id from singular form of `name`
+        before: { // Middleware support
+          show: auth,
+          update: [auth, owner],
+          destroy: [auth, owner]
+        }
+      },
       index: function(request, response) {
         response.send('articles index');